Connect with others who understand.

 What can you organize to make life a little easier after a cancer diagnosis?

-• Insurance paperwork (home, health, life, or others)
+• Insurance paperwork (home, health, life, or others) — Maintaining up-to-date records of all insurance policies ensures coverage and simplifies the claims process.

 Don’t be afraid to ask for help planning and organizing all the details that will come into the process; it’s a lot to manage alone.
 Make sure your spouse, partner, or other trusted friend or family member is aware of the location of all important information — and of your wishes.
 Making as many decisions ahead of time as possible will make treatment and any potential end-of-life care easier for everyone involved, including family and caretakers.